csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 ![Console log statement in script.js](mdfiles/script-console-log.png)

-If you go this route, you'll need to next open up your index.html file in a browser and then open up it's dev tools.
+If you go this route, you'll need to make sure your index.html file is open in a browser, as well as the dev tools.
 The index.html file links to the script.js file where you typed your code.
 Because of this, you should see the result of that console.log statement returned within the console panel.

 ![Console log statement in script.js](mdfiles/inspector-math-two.png)